 Johnny Glover

-Johnny Glover has been teaching yoga since 2001.
-He first qualified as a yoga teacher with the Yoga Therapy and Training Centre (YTTC) in Northern Ireland where he later qualified as a Yoga Therapist.
-Wishing to deepen his experiential understanding of yoga he went on to complete a two-year teaching training programme at Mandala Yoga Ashram.
+Johnny first trained as a Yoga Teacher with the Yoga Therapy and Training Centre (YTTC) in Northern Ireland, where he later qualified as a Yoga Therapist.
+Seeking to deepen his experiential understanding of yoga as a path of self-discovery, he went on to complete a comprehensive two-year teacher training at Mandala Yoga Ashram (2005–2007), a respected centre of traditional yogic study and practice.
+His time there helped integrate the physical, philosophical, and meditative aspects of yoga into a unified and lived experience.

 "Johnny Glover completed our two year Teacher Training Course at Mandala Yoga Ashram from 2005 - 2007.
 He is trained in both the Yogic and Buddhist traditions and the courses he proposes to give promise to be an excellent opportunity for those who participate and who want to go deeper into Yoga."